AtlasICL/dotfiles/README.md

     - `update = sudo apt update && sudo apt full-upgrade -y && sudo apt autoremove --purge -y` for one-liner updates.
     - As well as other necessary aliases for fd-find and ripgrep.
+- Some aliases are set up in a separate .bash_aliases file, which is then sourced in .bashrc.

 ## Progress bar
 - Just because I was feeling fancy (and it's in orange).